Demographics of North Carolina: European-American population

 Settled first, the coastal region attracted primarily English immigrants of the early migrations, including indentured servants transported to the colonies and descendants of English who migrated from Virginia.
 In addition, there were waves of Protestant European immigration, including the British, Irish, French Huguenots, and Swiss Germans who settled New Bern.
 A concentration of Welsh (usually included with others from Britain and Ireland) settled east of present Fayetteville in the 18th century.
-For a long time the wealthier, educated planters of the coastal region, dominated the state government.
+For a long time, the wealthier, educated planters of the coastal region dominated the state government.

 North Carolinians of Scots-Irish, Scottish and English ancestry are spread across the state.
 Historically Scots-Irish and Northern English settled mostly in the Piedmont and backcountry.
 They were the last and most numerous of the immigrant groups from Britain and Ireland before the American Revolution, and settled throughout the Appalachian South, where they could continue their own culture.
 They were fiercely independent and mostly yeoman farmers.

 In the Winston-Salem area, there is a substantial population of ethnic German ancestry (from the modern area of the Czech Republic), descended from immigration of members of the Protestant Moravian Church during the mid-18th century.
 The Moravians of Winston-Salem are not primarily of Czech ancestry, but mostly of German descent, and members of the Moravian Church in America, a Protestant denomination takes its name from a spiritual movement that began in 15th century Moravia and nearby Bohemia.
 North Carolina is home to more than 10,000 Bosnian Americans.
 The Greeks have been around since the early 20th century with 7 Greek Orthodox churches in North Carolina.
 During the early 20th century, a small group of Orthodox immigrants from Ukraine settled in Pender County.

 There is somewhat of a long history of Portuguese settlement along the state's Atlantic coast whose families were fishermen originated from the Azores islands and the country of Portugal, and there are over 50,000 residents of Portuguese descent.
-Also the North Carolina coast attracted Basque fishermen from their homeland in Northern Spain and southwest France.
-The seasonal residents known as "snowbirds" the majority are Canadians either English and French speaking live in coastal sections and beach towns every winter.
+The North Carolina coast also attracted Basque fishermen from their homeland in Northern Spain and southwest France.
+Seasonal residents, known as "snowbirds", live in coastal sections and beach towns every winter.
+The majority are Canadians, either English and French speaking.